robertpiosik/CodeWebChat/README.md

 ]]>
 </file>
 </files>
-Implement a subtract method.
+Implement a subtract function.
 <system>
 Whenever proposing a new or updated file use the Markdown Code Block syntax.
 Each code block should be a diff patch.
 Don't use XML for files.
 </system>
 ```

-Once you receive the response, it can be interactively applied to the codebase in a fully revertible way.
+Once the response is generated, it can be applied to the codebase in a fully revertible way.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>

-Install our Connector browser extension and never copy & paste again.
+Install the Connector browser extension and never copy & paste again.

 - [Chrome Web Store](https://chromewebstore.google.com/detail/code-web-chat-connector/ljookipcanaglfaocjbgdicfbdhhjffp)
 - [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/code-web-chat-connector/)